 Audio Library Plus

 Audio Library Plus is another YouTube channel similar to Royalty-Free Music.
-They are continually adding songs in several genres for you use.
+They are continually adding songs in several genres for your use.

 NCS 24/7 Live Stream

-Johnny Easton is an amazing pianist who has composed several songs.
-He is happy to share his music with attribution.
+Johnny Easton is an amazing pianist who has composed several tunes.
+He is happy to share music with attribution.
 Read his About section on YouTube for more information.

-Josh Woodard is a song-writer, musician, and vocalist.
-He allows you to download and use his music with attribution.
+Josh Woodard is a songwriter, musician, and vocalist.
+He allows you to download and use his background music with attribution.

 Copyrighted Music Limits What You Can Do With Your Content

-While the Twitch music policy (as well as other platforms) may be more lenient toward your content, other apps and companies will put strikes against you for copyrighted music.
-If you are interested in using clips from your streams for YouTube collaborations, you must make sure to use royalty-free music.
+While the Twitch music policy (as well as other platforms) may be more lenient toward your content, other apps and companies will put strikes against your Twitch channel for copyrighted music.
+If you are interested in using clips from your streams for YouTube collaborations, you must make sure to use royalty-free Twitch music.
 YouTube is very strict with their music policy and non-compliance could get you a strike on your account.

 Browse Twitch’s Music & Performing Arts directory for artists creating original content.
-If you enjoy their style, reach-out them and ask them if they would allow you to use some of their music with attribution.
+If you enjoy their style, reach out to them and ask them if they would allow you to use some of their music with attribution.
 Let them know your style of broadcast and how you can help them in return.
 You may be able to find collaborators in an entirely different category as your own!

-If we still haven’t convinced you to refrain from playing any music while you stream, you may be able to reduce the number of times your streams are impacted.
+If we still haven’t convinced you to refrain from playing copyrighted material at the same time that you stream, you may be able to reduce the number of times your Twitch streams are impacted by copyright laws.
 Most of the mutes come from an audio recognition software used by the platform.
 If you keep the music quieter than the rest of your stream and continually keep talking, the bot may not pick up on the infringement.
 That being said, we wouldn’t risk using copyrighted material on our next stream.